 Frequently Asked Questions: Answered

-Industry studies consistently show that 90% of new home heating systems don’t run at their expected efficiency levels.
-This leads to more wear and tear on the system, energy waste and higher utility bills, and comfort-robbing problems like large temperature swings and poor humidity control – much of which defeats the purpose of installing a new system.
+Industry studies consistently show that 90% of new home heating or cooling systems don’t run at their expected efficiency levels.
+This leads to more wear and tear on the system, wasted energy and higher utility bills, and comfort-robbing problems like large temperature swings and poor humidity control – much of which defeats the purpose of installing a new system.

-When we install any new heating system, we design and install the system to operate at maximum efficiency.
-In addition, most new furnaces and new boilers are built to operate at sea level – which is obviously not the case here in the high country.
-Our installations are designed for our environment and the manufacturing process is actually completed in the home, which requires skilled technicians with training and experience in high-altitude heating systems.
+When we install any new system, we design and install it to operate at maximum efficiency.
+In addition, most new furnaces and new boilers are built to operate at sea level – which is obviously not the case in the Front Range and especially not in the high country.
+Our installations are designed for our environment and the manufacturing process is actually completed in the home, which requires skilled technicians with training and experience in high-altitude systems.
 Finally, our meticulous inspection and testing procedures verify that the unit is performing at peak efficiency.

 We simply carry only the best equipment available for our industry.

-We sell and install top-performing, American-made heating units, and HVAC products.
+We sell and install top-performing, American-made heating and cooling units, and other HVAC products.